JeroenvdenB/Peglotron/README.md

 - manage color-roles based off hex-codes, custom for each user.
 So none of that pre-generated lists of colors stuff!
 Custom all the way :D

 <p>
 Is the .gitignore working now?
+How about now?
 </p>